jeremyko/CumBuffer/README.md

 ### When ###

-if you want accumulate data comming from other source (from socket etc.) but don't want dynamic allocation for buffering.
+if you want accumulate data comming from other source (socket etc) but don't want dynamic allocation for every incomming data.

 ### Usage ###